-- Laptop/ computer and projector to play videos or present notes to the whole class.
+- Laptop/ computer and projection to play videos or present notes to the whole class.
 This will depend on availability.
-In case this is not available, you are recommended to take large prints of the key concepts and display to the learners while teaching. - Provide each learner with pen or pencil, and paper to allow them to participate.
+In case this is not available - you are recommended to take large prints of the key concepts and display to participants while teaching. - Provide each learner with pen, pencil, and paper to allow them to participate.

-- Whiteboard and markers or black board and chalk can be made available to allow both facilitator and learner to state a point. - The Learner Progress Record sample given below can be used to observe learners, note their feedback, and assess if they have achieved the specific learning outcome.
+- Whiteboard and markers (or black board and chalk) to allow both facilitator and learner to state a point. - Flipcharts and Butcher paper. - The Learner Progress Record sample given below can be used to observer participants, note their feedback, and assess if they have achieved the specific learning outcome.
 This recording is useful for both the learner and trainer so you can focus on those who are falling behind.
 Note there are no marks to be awarded and the record is only to improve learning.
 This is entirely optional.